igemsoftware2019/iGemMarburg2019/README.md

 ## aNSo - artificial Nuclear integration Site option
-This folder contains a python script to find artificial Nuclear integration Site options in a genome.
+This folder contains a Python script to find artificial Nuclear integration Site options in a genome.
 Furthermore, it contains the input data used to find aNSo in the genome of *Synechococcus elongatus* UTEX 2973 and the generated results for *S. elongatus*.

 ## The Trained Colony Picker AI